manueligno78/atiade/README.md

 # Selenium Test Automation with Allure Reporting

-This project demonstrates how to set up Selenium Grid with Chrome and Firefox nodes, run automated tests using Maven, and generate test reports using Allure.
+This project aims to enable the execution of test runners (Selenium, RestAssured, and experimentally Playwright) through Docker.
+The solution consists of a docker-compose setup capable of running tests defined in Gherkin without additional dependencies, providing high portability and ease of use.

 ## Prerequisites